infiniflow/ragflow/api/http_api_reference.md

 #### Request parameters

 - `"ids"`: (*Body parameter*), `list[string]`
   The IDs of the datasets to delete.
-If not specified, all datasets will be deleted.
+If it is not specified, all datasets will be deleted.

 ### Response